 For a composer who wrote many pages of chamber and instrumental music featuring nearly every instrument of the orchestra, Florent Schmitt’s compositions featuring the flute are comparative few.

-The earliest of these works is the Scherzo-Pastorale, Op.
+The earliest of the compositions is the Scherzo-Pastorale, Op.
 17, a work for flute and piano which Schmitt began composing in 1889 when he was not yet 20 years old.
 The piece had a long gestation, receiving its final revisions as late as 1912.
-At the time of its publication it was dedicated to the famous French flute player and fellow composer Philippe Gaubert.
+At the time of its publication it was dedicated to the noted French flute player and composer Philippe Gaubert.

 Until very recently, this music was hardly known.
 It received its world premiere recording only in 2008, by English flautist Kathryn Thomas and pianist Richard Shaw, in a highly interesting CD release on the Deux-Elles label titled Fauré and His Circle.

 Just about five minutes in length, the Scherzo-Pastorale is revealed as a highly appealing early work.
 In the CD’s program notes booklet, pianist Richard Shaw characterizes the piece as “a short, charming and inventive work,” adding that “its sparkling character and harmonic language suggest the influence of Richard Strauss.”